AlexFMM/mp3Player/README.md

 The big  white retangle is to show the diferent albuns and playlists

 Adding song still doesn't work, but adding album is working

+Join the play() and songEnd() slots, it can be implemented in only one slot